Table of Contents Show

-Also make sure to visit, Meeks Bay Resort and Marina.
+Also, make sure to visit, Meeks Bay Resort and Marina.

 Meeks Bay is a large crescent-size beach and shallow water ideal for kids.
 The campground offers sites for tents and RVs, pull-through sites, toilets, and bathrooms.

 Reservations should be made early, preferably in the first week of May.
 Pets of any sort are not allowed in this hotel.
 The resort faces the beach with cabins overlooking the lake.
-It also has a beachside restaurant, and a spacious site with massive pine trees and provides easy access to the beach, and offers various options for water sports too.
+It also has a beachside restaurant, and a spacious site with massive pine trees that provides easy access to the beach, and offers various options for water sports too.

 3. West Shore Campgrounds

 The West shore boasts of several campsites that offer plenty of facilities, including endless hiking, quiet natural habitats, and small villages to visit and witness the lifestyle.
-It is close to several favorite sites of camping in Lake Tahoe including Emerald Bay, Vikingsholm, Rubicon Point Lighthouse, and Sugar Pine Point State Park.
+It is close to several favorite sites of camping including Emerald Bay, Vikingsholm, Rubicon Point Lighthouse, and Sugar Pine Point State Park.
 The camp has plenty to offer for the campers and it is worth every single penny spent.

 4. East Lake Tahoe Campgrounds